 When the University determines that it cannot honor a Complainant’s request for no further action (i.e., no investigation), the University will inform the Complainant and will share the University’s reasoning for needing to take some action.
 In such cases, the University will only share information with those needing to know in order to conduct the needed investigation and University’s response to the report of sexual assault, sexual harassment or other sexual misconduct.

 Whether a report results in an investigation or not, the University will remain ever mindful of the well-being of those involved and take ongoing steps to prevent retaliation.
 The University will take action to assist those involved consistent with their wishes.
-A variety of interim measures are available to those involved (including emotional support, adjustment to housing or class schedule, etc.).
-The Sexual Assault Resource Coordinator and Respondent Resource Coordinator Teams are available to assist Complainants and Respondents, respectively, in determining what measures are helpful or needed and will assist in the implementation of such interim measures.
+A variety of supportive measures are available to those involved (including emotional support, adjustment to housing or class schedule, etc.).
+The Sexual Assault Resource Coordinator and Respondent Resource Coordinator Teams are available to assist Complainants and Respondents, respectively, in determining what measures are helpful or needed and will assist in the implementation of such supportive measures.

 Finally, the University is committed to a safe environment for all students and employees and to addressing issues of sexual assault, sexual harassment or other sexual misconduct.
 Reports of such misconduct, provide the University with the opportunity to consider broader remedial action including increased monitoring of campus locations, additional education and prevention efforts, and climate assessments.